endless4s/endless/documentation/src/main/paradox/getting-started.md

 ```
 @@@

 This will pull in the core endless module, containing typeclasses and interpreters.
-You should add this as a dependency to your domain project.
+You should add this dependency to the project that contains your business domain logic (typically "domain").

 Pekko runtime is available in `endless-runtime-pekko` (for Akka, use `endless-runtime-akka`).
-There are also helpers for defining protobuf protocols in `endless-protobuf-helpers`, scodec in `endless-scodec-helpers`, circe in `endless-circe-helpers`.
-Add those dependencies to your infrastructure module (the domain should be isolated for the runtime).
+There are also helpers for defining protobuf protocols in `endless-protobuf-helpers`, scodec in `endless-scodec-helpers` and circe in `endless-circe-helpers`.
+Add those dependencies to the project where your application wiring code resides (typically "infrastructure").

 You can also clone this repository and run the example application with `sbt run`.